adjemin/gateway_woocommerce_plugin/README.md

-# Integrate Adjemin Gateway in Woocommerce
+# Integrate AdjeminPay in Woocommerce

 Gateway sdk to allow online payment in your Woocommerce